wichayutdew/device-setup/notes/leetcode-cheatsheet.md

            will we get better profit or not
         4. finally, we will have the best profit in `maxProfit variable`

+### Valid Palindrome

+    _Default case_, check if input string trimmed is of length 1 or less, if yes then it's a palindrome

+    **Solve**
+        1. create variable left and right to keep track of index window in string
+        2. do while loop l<r
+            - in a while loop, do another while loop on both left and right side to skip any non letter or digit character by using `char.isLetterOrDigit()`
+            - once we reach letter or digit char, the compare char on l and r pointer case insensitive using `char.lowercaseChar() or char.uppercaseChar()`, if it's not the same then it's not a palindrome
+            - else keep increment l and decrement r
+        3. finally if we are able to get out of while loop, the string itselves is palindrome
+        extra: if we want to do functional way, we can also do filter function to cleanup any non letter or digit character and just do clean loop to compare. but it will take longer time since we need to go into a loop 2 times

 ### Invert Binary Tree

     _Default case_, if root is null then just return root